-Students enrolled in the program must meet the requirements as listed in the CAHP Student Handbook related to protection from infectious diseases.
+Students enrolled in the program must meet the requirements as listed in the CAHP Student Handbook and the UNMC Student Handbook related to protection from infectious diseases.

 Online Training and Certification Requirements

 Students enrolled in the program are responsible for meeting all current online training and certification requirements.
 Students can access their training and certification records and complete required online training by following these steps: